 What is the treatment of salmonella in children?

 Most children with salmonella do not need any specific treatment.
 The symptoms usually improve in a few days as their immune system has time to clear the infection.
 The aim is to make sure that your child has plenty of fluids to avoid a lack of fluid in the body (dehydration).
 Children with salmonella can usually be cared for at home.
 Occasionally, admission to hospital is needed if symptoms are severe, or if complications develop.
-Antibiotic medicines may then be given to help clear the infection.
-Antibiotics may also be given in some other cases (see below).

 The following are commonly advised until symptoms ease: